 31. 1000 Paper Cranes backdrop

 Can you imagine this breathtaking backdrop, constructed from 1000 paper cranes?!
 It’s so elegant and quite a handcrafted labor of love.
-By Design Hues Studio.
+These wedding backdrops are by Design Hues Studio.

 32. Handwritten vows backdrop

 This backdrop features your wedding vows written in beautifully calligraphy on fabric.
-By The Little Canopy.
+Vows wedding backdrops by The Little Canopy.

 33. Birch wedding arch